 - SIG Questionnaire - The Standardized Information Gathering (SIG) questionnaire is intended for use by customers using Shared Assessment's SIG Questionnaire Tools to standardize their process for third party risk assessments.
 AWS has completed the questionnaire with narrative responses to assist AWS customers with their due diligence process of the AWS Cloud.
 SIG can be found on AWS Artifact.

 Customers can assess the security and resiliency of the AWS physical infrastructure by considering all of the security controls that AWS has in place for its data centers.
-To help customers more deeply understand our physical security and resiliency controls, an independent and competent auditor validates the presence and operation of controls as part of our SOC 2 Type II report which is available to customers through AWS Artifact.
-This broadly accepted third-party validation provides customers with the independent attestation of the effectiveness of controls in place.
+To help customers more deeply understand our physical security and resiliency controls, an independent and competent auditor validates the presence and operation of controls as part of our SOC reports which are available to customers through AWS Artifact.
+This broadly accepted third-party validation provides customers with the independent attestation of the eﬀectiveness of controls in place.
 Independent reviews of data center physical security is also a part of the ISO 27001, PCI, ITAR, and the FedRAMP compliance programs.

-Based on AWS's full-year of coverage within our SOC 1 and SOC 2 report cycles, we publish a SOC Continued Operations Letter instead of a bridge letter or gap letter.
-This document can be downloaded using AWS Artifact from the AWS Management Console.
+Based on the AWS continuous coverage provided by our 12-month SOC reports issued multiple times per year, we publish a SOC Continued Operations Letter instead of a bridge letter or gap letter.
+These regularly published letters can be downloaded using AWS Artifact from the AWS Management Console.

 No. SOC audits are performed over a period of time.
-Once the audit period is over, the report is prepared and made available to customers within 6-8 weeks.
-AWS issues two SOC 1 and two SOC 2 reports covering 6-month periods each year (the first report covers October 1 through March 31, and the second covers April 1 through September 30).
-There are many factors that play into the release date of the report, but we target early May and early November each year to release new reports.
+Once the audit period is over, the report is prepared and made available to customers in approximately 6 weeks.
+Starting from September 30, 2023, AWS issues SOC reports covering 12-month periods multiple times per year.
+SOC 1 reports are issued quarterly, and SOC 2 and SOC 3 reports are issued every 6 months.
 When new SOC reports are released, they are made available for customers to download in AWS Artifact.

 AWS is happy to provide your customer with a copy of our SOC 1 or SOC 2 report.
 To best support your customers, we recommend they utilize the Getting Started with AWS Artifact guide to download the SOC 1 or SOC 2 report by using their own AWS Account.
 There is no charge associated with creating an account.
 After logging into their account, your customers can access available reports in the AWS Console by navigating to Artifact under Security, Identity & Compliance.